 CIF staff will be working with municipal staff from Ontario programs to bring you more learnings on the P&E projects currently underway in their communities.

-Contact Carrie Nash for more information.
+Contact Jessica Landry for more information.
 Barbara McConnell is president of McConnell Weaver Strategic Communication.